 Solution: Open the Device Manager window.
-Make sure that the USB device setup is correct, and that the assignment of computer resource and the installation of the device driver are correct.
+Ensure that the USB device setup is correct, and that the assignment of computer resource and the installation of the device driver are correct.
 To open the Device Manager window, go to Control Panel and click Hardware and Sound $\rightarrow$ Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

-Refer to "Diagnosing problems" on page 93 and run a diagnostic test of the USB connector.
+Refer to "Diagnosing problems" on page 93 for a diagnostic test of the USB connector.

-A dock problem
+A ThinkPad Pen Pro problem